 As a project leader, You need your people to come on the same journey with you.
 You need your team to work alongside and not against you.

 People are the most important and most difficult piece of any project.
 Finding the right mix of people to build the relevant culture for your project is the most important task of any project leader.

 Buy-in from the team members, each and every one of them is important.
 One way to achieve this is to cull the bad apples from the basket.
 To be efficient in maintaining a consistent level of quality output you must embrace a team culture that suited to the project.

 Every individual is different.
 But a team moulds them to a team person.
 Most people have good and bad behaviours that works for or against any given project.

 Humans are social animals and most of us have a team and an individual personality.
-By understanding the way we behave in work situations and what motivates us to deliver quality a leader can unlock our potential.
+We also have our internal and external needs.
+By understanding the way we behave in work situations and what motivates us to deliver quality outcomes, a leader can unlock our potential.

 By understanding ourselves we can find and contribute to the right projects.